 Employees are encouraged to participate in the businesses of the Group in a variety of ways.
 In support of the Board's commitment to providing opportunities for employees to become shareholders, the Group offers a Share Incentive Plan and a Sharesave Scheme which is open to all eligible employees.
-Employee participation in these schemes, over the Group, is around 38% and 37% respectively.
-The company recognises that its continuing success is closely linked to the performance, skills and individual commitment of its employees.
-As part of a 2007 employee award, all eligible employees were awarded 20 free shares.
+Employee participation in these schemes, over the Group, is around 38% and 31% respectively.
+The company recognises that progress is made due to the professionalism, commitment and teamwork of its employees.
+For that reason, and to mark the tenth anniversary of the Scottish and Southern Energy Group, of which the Company is part, all eligible employees received a special award comprising an offer, free of charge, of 10 shares in SSE plc; an online voucher worth £200 for Scottish and Southern Energy's retail business, and an additional day's holiday.
 The company places a strong emphasis on employee communication and involvement.
-An employee newspaper is published and distributed to employees.
+An employee newspaper is distributed to employees.
 Participation and engagement is encouraged through team meetings, briefings and the intranet where employees are informed of the latest company news from recent media coverage and about developments within the business.

 The Group Chief Executive regularly communicates with employees through his blog and receives feedback, in addition to live on-screen question and answer style 'webchats'.
 During the year, the senior management held a series of roadshows around the Group to present and discuss the Group's vision, values and strategy.
 The Company has in place an extensive range of policies to safeguard the interests of its employees and potential employees.
 In particular, its equal opportunities policy aims to ensure that all employees and job applicants are no less fairly treated due to age, gender, sexual orientation, race, disability or other reasons not justified in law or relevant to performing their job.
-The Company also aims to ensure that employees have the right skills to deliver the high standards of performance that are necessary to achieve its objectives.
-Detailed information about the Group's approach to these and related matters is set out in its Corporate Responsibility Report 2008.
+The Company is also committed to the continuing employment of, and the arranging of appropriate training for, any employees who become disabled during the course of employment.
+The Company aims to ensure that employees have the right skills to deliver the high standards of performance that are necessary to achieve its objectives.
+Detailed information about the Group's approach to these and related matters is set out in its Corporate Responsibility Report 2009 (refer www.scottish-southern.co.uk).